MinCarve/Siri/README.md

 # Siri
 Siri made in Python.
 (Work in progress)
+Read the license for more info.